Kingston, Jamaica: History

 During the 1930s, island-wide riots led to the development of trade unions and political parties to represent workers.

-The city became home to the Mona campus of the University of the West Indies founded in 1948, with 24 medical students.
+The city became home to the Mona campus of the University of the West Indies.
+It was founded in 1948, with 24 medical students.

 In the 1960s, the international attention of reggae music at that time coincided with the expansion and development of 95 acre of the Kingston city centre waterfront area; by the 1980s, most of the old buildings were demolished by construction companies and the entire waterfront was re-developed with hotels, shops, offices, cultural centres, and cruise and cargo ship facilities.

 In 1966, Kingston was the host city to the Commonwealth Games.

 In the 1980 general elections, the democratic socialist People's National Party (PNP) government was voted out, and subsequent governments have been more market-oriented and focused on tourism and relations with the United States, which reflected the "turbulent" and "volatile" era, in which Cuba and the United States fought for cultural control over Jamaica.

-In the 1990s, crime increased in the region and several riots were reporting, including one in 1999 against a rise of fuel prices.
+In the 1990s, crime increased in the region and several riots were reported, including one in 1999 against a rise of fuel prices.
 In 1999, the Jamaican government ordered army troops to patrol the streets of Kingston in an attempt to curb the violent crime.
 In 2001, army troops and armoured vehicles used force to "restore order" in Kingston after "three days of unrest leave at least 27 people dead".

 In 2010, the Kingston unrest, an armed conflict between Jamaica's military and police forces in Kingston and the Shower Posse drug cartel, attracted international attention.
-The violence, which largely took place over 24–25 May, killed at least 73 civilians and wounded at least 35 others.
-Four soldiers and police were also killed.
+The violence, which largely took place over 24–25 May, killed at least 73 civilians and wounded at least 35 others. and four soldiers and police were also killed.